-We hope that this report can make a timely and significant contribution to the development of the European Pillar of Social Rights and the post Europe 2020 Strategy policy process.
+We hope that this report can make a timely and significant contribution to the development of the European Pillar of Social Rights and the delivery of the headline targets by 2030.
 The aim of the European Pillar of Social Rights is to take account of the changing realities of Europe's societies and the world of work.
-Failure to deliver a balanced policy approach between economic and social policy across the European Union for several decades has contributed to the crisis that Europe finds itself in today.
+The failure to deliver a balanced policy approach between economic and social policy across the European Union for several decades has only become clearer in the wake of the pandemic.
+True recovery must involve renewal, or risk irretrievable reversal of the European project.

 Focusing on this century alone we see that the original Lisbon Strategy also known as the Lisbon Agenda or Lisbon Process, was deemed to be such a failure that it had to be revised half way through its ten-year lifespan.
 The revised version eliminated the social aspects of policy that had been a feature of the original iteration of the Lisbon Strategy.
 This seemed to suggest that it was the social aspects of policy that were holding back the economic priorities of job creation.
 This analysis in turn proved to be false as the Lisbon Strategy in its second iteration also was deemed to be a failure.